getsentry/sentry-docs/src/wizard/apple/ios.md

 type: language
 ---

-We support installing the SDK with [CocoaPods](/platforms/apple/install/cocoapods/), [Swift Package Manager](/platforms/apple/install/swift-package-manager/), and [Carthage](/platforms/apple/install/carthage/).

-### CocoaPods
+## Install

-To integrate Sentry into your Xcode project, specify it in your `Podfile`:
+We recommend installing the SDK with CocoaPods, but we also support [alternate installation methods](/platforms/apple/install/).
+To integrate Sentry into your Xcode project, specify it in your Podfile:

 ```ruby
 platform :ios, '11.0'